Jess VanderWier

 - Keep the nap and push bedtime back later.

 Because Benny couldn’t make it through a whole day without a nap, the solution was to shorten the length of the nap.
-They continued putting him down for a nap at 1 p.m., but would wake him up at 2 p.m.
+They continued putting him down for a nap at 1 p.m. but would wake him up at 2 p.m.
 After making the switch, Benny was tired enough to fall asleep at 7 p.m. with his sister.

 More Factors to Consider

 Keep in mind, sleep pressure is one of many reasons kids struggle with sleep.
 There are many factors to consider when your child is struggling at bedtime – sleep pressure is one piece of the puzzle.
-Your child’s sleep can be influenced by separation, sensory, situations or transition, and nighttime fears.
+Your child’s sleep can be influenced by separation, sensory, situations or transitions, and nighttime fears.
 Since there isn’t a one-size-fits-all approach to sleep, it’s important to tune into your unique child’s sleep needs.

 If you’re ready to take a deeper dive and want a more robust resource for sleep, check out our Solving Bedtime Battles course!
 This course is your guide to better sleep – packed with easy-to-digest lessons, practical bedtime tools, visual bedtime schedules, and soooo much more!

-Learn more about Solving Bedtime Battles here!
+Learn more about Solving Bedtime Battles!

 Key Takeaways